Great Therapy is a Great Relationship

 - EMDR intensives are not covered by insurance and therefore not covered by Out of Network benefits either.
 The rules vary from one plan to another, but it is safe to assume that you will be unlikely to get reimbursement.
 If the client is motivated to contact their insurance company to find out the particulars or what may be reimbursable, I am happy to provide superbills.

-- EMDR intensives are billed hourly.
-My hourly rate is $185, for intensives I give a discounted rate of $150 an hour.
+- EMDR intensives are currently billed hourly.
+My hourly rate is $185.
 The client is only billed for the hours that are used, but I do require a down-payment to reserve a block of time.

 Please reach out with any questions about EMDR intensives!
 I am happy to explain more over the phone or in a Zoom meeting.